nachoDRT/jet-pytorch/README.md

 pip install jet-pytorch
 ```

-The models from the original paper/this reproduction are trained using downsampled imagenet which is availabe from a few different sources, including [Kaggle](https://www.kaggle.com/datasets/ayaroshevskiy/downsampled-imagenet-64x64).
+The models from the original paper/this reproduction are trained using downsampled imagenet which is available from a few different sources, including [Kaggle](https://www.kaggle.com/datasets/ayaroshevskiy/downsampled-imagenet-64x64).
 The `ImageDataset` provided in this repository does not load/support labels and does not require any specific directory structure.

 ## Usage
 ```py